ArtuxF/GitTTY/README.md

 ### New in Recent Updates

-*   **Enhanced Repository Management**: Detailed view and management options for frequent repositories
+*   **Enhanced Repository Management**: Detailed view and management options for frequent repositories with integrated search functionality
 *   **Smart Conflict Resolution**: Automatic stash/unstash workflow for handling local changes during pulls
 *   **Visual Feedback**: Real-time progress indicators during Git operations
-*   **Flexible Configuration**: Customizable default clone directory through the Settings menu
+*   **Flexible Configuration**: Customizable default clone directory and theme selection through the Settings menu
 *   **Intelligent Directory Handling**: Automatic detection of existing Git repositories with pull suggestions
+*   **Search & Discovery**: Fuzzy search through your frequent repositories with tolerance for typos and partial matches
+*   **Theme System**: Multiple color schemes to customize the visual experience for different terminal preferences

 This structure makes the tool easy to maintain and extend while providing a smooth user experience even in emergency TTY-only scenarios.